 Summary: While there is clear evidence supporting the health benefits of preventive care, Americans receive only 50 percent of indicated preventive services.
 A number of patient, clinician, and health care system barriers contribute to this gap in the delivery of quality preventive care.

-The objectives of this project were to design, develop, implement, and evaluate whether linking MyPreventiveCare, an interactive preventive health record (IPHR), to an electronic medical record (EMR) would increase the number of patients who receive recommended screening tests, immunizations, and counseling.
+The objectives of the project are to design, develop, implement, and evaluate whether an interactive preventive health record (IPHR) linked to an electronic medical record (EMR) will increase recommended screening tests, immunizations, and counseling.
 MyPreventiveCare provides tailored recommendations, links to educational resources and decision aids, and patient and clinician reminders.
-The PHR gave the patient a link to preventive elements of his or her EMR, a health-risk assessment, an individualized list of recommended preventive services based on risk stratification, education resources, and reminders.
-Reminders included messages encouraging healthy behaviors and recommended services, alerts informing patients when they become eligible for retesting or new services, and requests encouraging patients to update their profiles.
-MyPreventiveCare provided the clinician with a summary of the patient’s risk factor information, which could be used to update the clinician’s EMR.
+MyPreventiveCare gives the patient a link to preventive elements of his or her EMR, a health risk assessment, an individualized list of recommended preventive services based on risk stratification, education resources, and reminders.
+Reminders include messages encouraging healthy behaviors and recommended services, alerts informing patients when they become eligible for retesting or new services, and requests encouraging patients to update their profiles.
+MyPreventiveCare provides the clinician with a summary of the patient’s risk factor information, which can be used to update the clinician’s EMR.

-The study involved eight primary care practices in the Virginia Ambulatory Care Outcomes Research Network.
-All of the practices used the Allscripts Touchworks(R) EMR.
-A randomly selected sample of 5,500 of the practices’ 228,000 patients, stratified by age and gender, received a request from their clinicians to use MyPreventiveCare or receive “usual” preventive care.
-The project team used this randomized controlled trial to examine the effects of MyPreventiveCare on clinical preventive services, shared decisionmaking, and patient-physician communication.
-This involved the analysis of data in the EMR, utilization data from MyPreventiveCare, and data collected from patient and provider surveys.
+The study involves eight primary care practices in the Virginia Ambulatory Care Outcomes Research Network.
+All of the practices use a common EMR, the Certified Commission for Health Information Technology-certified Allscripts Touchworks® EMR.
+A randomly selected sample of 5,500 of the practices’ 228,000 patients, stratified by age and sex, receive a request from their clinicians to use MyPreventiveCare or receive “usual” preventive care.
+Through this randomized, controlled trial, the project team is examining the effects of MyPreventiveCare on clinical preventive services, shared decisionmaking, and patient-physician communication.
+This involves the analysis of data in the EMR, utilization data from MyPreventiveCare, and data collected from patient and provider surveys.

 - Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases use of the system.
-(Achieved)
+(Ongoing)

 - Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases delivery of age- and gender-appropriate clinical preventive services.
-(Achieved)
+(Ongoing)

 - Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare increases shared decisionmaking for preventive services.
-(Achieved)
+(Ongoing)

 - Evaluate whether an invitation from a patient’s primary care clinician to use MyPreventiveCare improves clinician-patient communication about preventive needs.
-(Achieved)
+(Ongoing)